CapibaraEngineer/InterstellarEngine/README.md

 when in doubt, match the code that's already there.

 ## Planned things
-Making the engine exist, there is nothing currently,
+1.Making the engine exist, well, now there's something, some debug messages along with the blank window, but it still doens't renders anything

-adding build support to more systems
+2.adding build support to more systems